 Before you begin:

-Kubectl tool is available on major operating systems such as Windows, Linux, and macOS.
-In this section, Install Kubectl depending on your management machine's operating system to connect and manage your Kubernetes clusters.
+kubectl tool is available on major operating systems such as Windows, Linux, and macOS.
+In this section, you will install kubectl to connect and manage your Kubernetes clusters.

 or dnf